wacncontent/CustomizeTool/removeCommentOutput/articles/virtual-machines/virtual-machines-freebsd-create-upload-vhd.md

     **Important**: Please use Linux as OS type for now since current Azure PowerShell version only accepts “Linux” or “Windows” as a parameter.

-2. After you complete the previous steps, the new image is listed when you choose the **Images** tab on the Azure management portal.
+2. After you complete the previous steps, the new image is listed when you choose the **Images** tab on the Azure Management Portal.

     ![add image](./media/virtual-machines-freebsd-create-upload-vhd/addfreebsdimage.png)